brandock/Threeno/README.md

 # Threeno

 **Threeno** is a family of through-hole, Arduino-compatible boards that came out of my own learning process as I dove deeper into low-power wireless sensor nodes.
-These boards were inspired by the amazing work of Jean-Claude Wippler (JeeLabs), Felix Russo (LowPowerLab), the OpenEnergyMonitor project, Nathan Chantrell’s TinyTx, and many others.
+These boards were inspired by the amazing work of Jean-Claude Wippler (JeeLabs), Felix Rusu (LowPowerLab), the OpenEnergyMonitor project, Nathan Chantrell’s TinyTx, and many others.
 Threeno is not meant to replace any of those designs—rather, it's a personal attempt to bring together what I’ve learned from them into a format that helped me prototype and understand more deeply.
 They’ve been useful to me as learning tools and prototypes—and maybe they can help others explore this ecosystem, too.

 I wanted a board I could use to explore this whole ecosystem—JeeLib, OpenEnergyMonitor, RFM69 radios, and the new AVR parts supported by Spence Konde's cores—but with a familiar Arduino Uno shield footprint.
 I didn’t want to rely on breadboards anymore.
 Too often, my breadboard connections were the reason things didn’t work.
 So Threeno took shape as a set of hand-solderable boards using plated-through-hole parts that anyone with a soldering iron could build and experiment with.